gpstar81/GPStar-proton-pack/TROUBLESHOOTING.md

 **Post Startup Blinking Patterns**

-- 1x - The WavTrigger will blink once every ~4 seconds when the PCB and device are powered on.
-This indicates a regular serial connection checking the status of the WavTrigger and is to be expected.
+- 1x - The WAV Trigger will blink once every ~4 seconds when the PCB and device are powered on.
+This indicates a regular serial connection checking the status of the WAV Trigger and is to be expected.

 **Troubleshooting**